 Skip a Day

 for someone that charges less per haircut, try going a bit longer between cuts.
-If you can extend that haircut out by just one week, you'll save yourself the cost of at least two to three haircuts (plus tip) every year!
-While that may not sound like much, $45-$100 (or more!) may be better used toward other expenses.
+If you can extend that haircut out by just one week, you'll save yourself the cost of at least two to three haircuts (plus tip) every year.
+While that may not sound like much, $45-$100 (or more) may be better used toward other expenses.
 If your current stylist is just too expensive, try going to a more budget friendly stylist every other visit for a maintenance trim.

 Hair color, highlights, lowlights, perms, and relaxers are expensive, and let's admit it, getting your hair done is a special treat that feels good and perks your spirit.
 There's no sense in creating a depression for the sake of the budget.

-Try keeping your hair color within two to three shades of your natural color, that way it won't be as obvious when it grows out.
-How about a partial highlight instead of a full highlight?
-And when is it okay to color your own hair?
+To keep maintenance low, try keeping your hair color within two to three shades of your natural color, that way it won't be as obvious when it grows out.
+Learn how to care for your color properly